Casement Timber Windows

 Casement Timber Windows Types

 Here, at Privett, we group our wooden casement windows into 3 types: Flush, Edwardian & Stormproof.
-Each window type played a vital role in different periods of British Architecture.
+Each window type played a vital role in different eras of British Architecture.

 Flush Casement Timber Windows/Flush Casements